wp-plugins/formidable/readme.txt

 * Customize most HTML when editing the form (code for editing HTML when creating the form is soon to follow... and documentation too)
 * Create forms from existing templates or add your own.
 A contact form template is included.
 * Direct links available for previews and emailing surveys with and without integration with your current theme.
 Make these links pretty with [Pretty Link](http://blog.strategy11.com/prettylink "Pretty Link") integration
-* Select an email address to send form responses under "Advanced Form Options"
+* Select an email address to send form responses under "Form Notification Options"
 * Input default values into form fields with the option to clear when clicked
 * Saves responses to the database for future retrieval, reports, and display in [Formidable Pro](http://formidablepro.com/ "Formidable Pro")
 * PHP ninjas can display data in templates using functions in FrmApiController.
 However, there is currently no documentation for these functions.